allan-bonadio/squishy_electron_4/articles/README.quantum.txt

 Each dimension's variable is an integer, either 0...N-1 or 1...N, the latter for contWELL or contENDLESS.
 	Coordinates always have 1 extra point on each end, either for ∞ wall or for wraparound

-- a 'Space' is a list of dimensions, and a potential function of those dimension variables, known as V Dimensions are listed from outer to inner as with the resulting psi array: psi[outermost-dim][dim][dim][innermost-dim]
+- a 'Space' is a list of dimensions, and a voltage function of those dimension variables, known as V Dimensions are listed from outer to inner as with the resulting psi array: psi[outermost-dim][dim][dim][innermost-dim]
 	As fo present writing, only does one dimension